 DO YOU HAVE A PLATYPUS?

-We do not currently have a platypus on the property.
+We do not currently have a platypus on the property at Currumbin Wildlife Sanctuary.

 WHERE SHOULD I TAKE AN INJURED ANIMAL?

-All injured or orphaned animals should be taken to the Community Wildlife Hospital at Currumbin Wildlife Sanctuary, located on Millers Drive.
-The hospital operates seven days a week 8.00am-5.00pm.
+All injured or orphaned animals should be taken to the main entrance of Currumbin Wildlife Hospital, located at 27 Millers Drive, Currumbin.
+The hospital is part of Currumbin Wildlife Sanctuary but has a different entrance.
+The hospital operates seven days a week from 8:00am- 5:00pm.

 I AM TRAVELLING TO/FROM THE AIRPORT, DO YOU HAVE SOMEWHERE I CAN STORE MY LUGGAGE?